neo4j-examples/neo4j-movies-template/tutorial/MovieAppTutorial.md

 Start up Neo4j and head over to `http://localhost:7474/browser/`, or start the [Neo4j shell](http://docs.neo4j.org/chunked/stable/shell-starting.html).
 Note that although the shell requires semicolons, they are optional in the pretty web console.

-Make sure you're pointing at the correct location with a test query (but write your own path in).
+Make sure you're pointing at the correct location with a test query (but write your own path in for `PATH_TO_CSV`).

 ```
 LOAD CSV WITH HEADERS
-FROM "file:/Users/cristina/Documents/NT/neo4j-movies-template/csv/nodes/genre_nodes.csv"
+FROM "file:/PATH_TO_CSV/neo4j-movies-template/csv/nodes/genre_nodes.csv"
 AS line
 FIELDTERMINATOR '|'
 WITH line LIMIT 4